driessnack/Driessnack/index.md

 excerpt: "About Me..."
 ---

-I am a nurse researcher at OHSU in the School of Nursing.
-I focus on the important role of family stories and having a strong intergenerational self.
-It turns out that knowing 'who' you are from is really important and can increase one's resiliency.
+I am a nurse researcher at OHSU in the School of Nursing who focuses on the positive impact of knowing one's family stories has on your health and resiliency.

 Want to find learn more?
 CLICK HERE